chanpreet1999/chanpreet1999/README.md

 # Chanpreet Singh

-## I'm a B.Tech Student!
+## I'm a Working Professional!
-- 🌱 I’m currently learning everything 😄.
+- 🌱 I’m currently learning BigData.
-- 🥅 2021 Goals: Staying safe and contributing to the community.
+- 🥅 2022 Goals: Staying safe and contributing to the community.
-- ⚡ Fun fact: I love to learn.
+- ⚡ Fun fact: I love to read, analyse and learn.

 ### Connect with me: